You can’t always prevent collision damage,

 Processing of the claim for the collision damage was somewhat slow.
 The insurance company had to reach all three drivers involved for their statements before they could make a determination of fault.
 I had advised the insurance company that I had the data and could prove exactly what happened, but they had to go through their process.
 Apparently the crucial information they needed from the driver in front of me, was how many impacts he heard, relative to what he felt, to verify that the rear vehicle actually hit me before I hit him.
 I wondered if his memory was clear on that point, but was confident the data would back me up if it was not.

-Had there been any question, the G force and speed graphs above would tell the entire story.
+Had there been any question, the G force graph below and speed graphs above would tell the entire story.
 Had it ended up in litigation, the engineers at Geotab would have provided me with expert testimony in the form of a formal report explaining and validating the data from their collision reconstruction.
 Lucky for me, the insurance company just wrote a check to cover the collision damage.

 The next day I received the dreaded call… after further review it was determined the frame was bent, and due to severe collision damage Rosie and I would not be seeing any more highway miles together.
 The insurance company settled, and I was off to find a new car.
 Knowing that I had solid facts acquired through collision reconstruction, allowed me to negotiate from a position of power, rather than accepting whatever the insurance company decided.
 I had a nice fat down payment in my pocket, and my former loan was paid off.

 I promised a happy ending, so here it is.
 Not quite 2 weeks from the collision event, I was driving my new car.
 I could not find another Chili Red one, but British Racing Green can grow on a person.
 My new road pal is 2 years and 50K miles younger, has a turbo charger, and a far superior sound system.
 I am naming him Jack Hammer, after the salesman at the Mini dealer (I swear that is his real name).